Categories

 Too many people believe that starting early is what they have to do to become more productive.
 Elon Musk (again) proves such early riser propagators wrong.

 He is known to be a night guy and regularly goes to bed only by about 1 A.M. in the night.
-This however does not mean that everyone should follow his lead and forcefully keep oneself awake till 1 A.M.
+This, however, does not mean that everyone should follow his lead and forcefully keep oneself awake till 1 A.M.

 One size never fits all and a person needs to determine for himself/herself if they are a morning or a late night person.
 There are some other myths related to sleep too:

 8 hours of sleep is an absolute necessity Nothing could be further away from the truth.
 Everyone needs different amounts of sleep depending on their age, gender and the amount of work they do.
-In fact it might vary even day to day!
+In fact, it might vary even from day to day!
 So while some days sleeping less than 8 hours might do, other days you might want to sleep more.
-“You know you are getting enough sleep when you don’t feel like nodding off in a boring situation in the afternoon” says New York psychologist Joyce Walsleben.
+“You know you are getting enough sleep when you don’t feel like nodding off in a boring situation in the afternoon,” says New York psychologist Joyce Walsleben.

 Sleeping more than the required amount of time does no harm.
 How the sleep lovers wish it to be true!
 But it isn’t.
 There have been studies which demonstrate that people who slept more than 8 hours a day died younger than people who slept between 6-8 hours.
 However they are yet to ascertain if sleeping more is the cause or is an effect of some other malady.
 Similar to under-sleeping, oversleeping negatively affects our circadian rhythm (biological clock in simpler terms) as well.
 People who habitually sleep more maybe suffering from hypersomnia – i.e. when oversleeping turn into a medical problem (the inverse of insomnia).
 There are a lot of side effects in such a case too like anxiety, irritability, a lack of motivation and energy, appetite and memory loss.
 These are obviously in chronic cases and you should not become too worried if you have just spent half the day sleeping.
 However, go out and do something productive instead of sleeping through the day.